AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module14/ex2.md

 ![Decision Rule](./images/activity12.png)

-And finally, you'll now see your Offer Activity in the overview:
+And finally, you'll now see your Decision in the overview:

 ![Decision Rule](./images/activity13.png)

-You've now successfully configured your Offer Activity.
-Your Offer Activity is now live, and can be used to deliver optimized and personalized offers to your customers, in real-time.
+You've now successfully configured your Decision.
+Your Decision is now live, and can be used to deliver optimized and personalized offers to your customers, in real-time.

 Next Step: [14.3 Prepare your Launch and Web SDK setup for Offer Decisioning](./ex3.md)